microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-codes.md

 | 504         | `gatewayTimeout`      | The server, while acting as a proxy, did not receive a timely response from the upstream server in order to complete the request. |

 ## Detailed error code
-The following are important error codes that your app might encounter within the first-level of nested **innerError** objects.
+The following are required error codes that your app might encounter within the first-level of nested **innerError** objects.
 The service might add new error codes at any time.

 - `accessConflict`
 - `badRequestUncategorized`